driverkt/driverkt.github.io/_posts/2025-09-06-KDF-API-in-JDK-25.md

 tags: ["Professional", "Java"]
 ---

 JDK 25 is [scheduled to GA very soon](https://openjdk.org/projects/jdk/25/).
-When it is released, KDF will officially join the rest of the JCE APIs, via [JEP 510](https://openjdk.org/jeps/510) (a minimal revision of [JEP 478](https://openjdk.org/jeps/478)).
+When it is released, the KDF API will officially join the rest of the JCE APIs, via [JEP 510](https://openjdk.org/jeps/510) (a minimal revision of [JEP 478](https://openjdk.org/jeps/478)).

 KDF brings another of the critical building-blocks enabling post-quantum cryptography support in the Java programming language.